blakehaswell/FIR-Long-Briefs/Climbing/climbing.md

 ## Review questions

-*   List the three types of climb
+*   What are the three types of climb?
-*   Give an example of when would you use each type of climb
+*   If you are taking off from a runway with trees at the end, how would you avoid them during your climb out?
+*   How does a plane overcome the drag force and the rearward component of weight during a climb?
-*   Describe the lift force during a climb, compared to level flight
+*   How does the lift force change in a climb compared to straight and level flight?
-*   Explain the effect of wind on climb performance
-*   State the flaps configuration that gives us best climb performance in the Cessna 150
+*   Why does a headwind increase our angle of climb?
+*   Apart from wind, what other factors affect climb performance?

 ---